Uniform scrambles on graphs: Graph parameters

 \end{proof}

-\begin{example} Let \(G\) be the Herschel graph, depicted twice in Figure \ref{figure:herschel}.
-Let \(\mathcal{S}\) be the scramble on \(G\) consisting of all \(E_i\) such that \(G[E_i]\) is a path on three vertices.
+\begin{example} Let \(G\) be the Herschel graph, depicted twice in Figure \ref{figure:herschel}; this is the smallest polyhedral graph that does not have a Hamiltonian cycle.
+Let \(\mathcal{S}\) be the scramble on \(G\) consisting of all \(V_i\) such that \(G[V_i]\) is a path on three vertices.
 We claim that \(h(\mathcal{S})=5\).
 Certainly there exists a hitting set of cardinality \(5\), namely the smaller of the two partite sets.

 Suppose for the sake of contradiction that there exists a hitting set \(C\) with \(|C|\leq 4\).
 To reach a contradiction, it will suffice to show that some uncovered vertex has at least two uncovered neighbors.
 Let \(A\) be the partite set with more elements from \(C\), and \(B\) be the other partite set.
 If \(|A\cap C|=4\), then there exists at least one uncovered vertex in $A$ with at least three uncovered neighbors.
 If \(|A\cap C|=3\), there exist at least 2 uncovered vertices in \(A\), call them \(u\) and \(v\), with valence at least 3, so no single vertex in the other partite class $B$ will cover more than one neighbor of $u$ and one neighbor of $v$.
 This means both $u$ and $v$ have at least two unhit neighbors.
 Finally, consider the case \(|A\cap C|=2\).
 We remark that for any choice of \(w,z\in A\), we have $N(A\setminus\{w,z\})=B$.
 Because all of the unhit vertices in $A$ have valence at least 3, no two vertices in $B$ from \(C\) will alone be enough to reduce the number of unhit neighbors for each of the vertices in $A\setminus\{w,z\}$ below two.
 Hence, there is no hitting set with only four vertices, so $h(\cS)=5$.